The Ultimate Summer Sleeping Guide

 Top Summer Sleeping Stats

 It’s recommended that we should get about seven to eight hours of good-quality sleep each night to function the following day.
 However, when the temperature soars, our bodies struggle to naturally relax into sleep.
-That’s because our body temperature needs to be slightly lower before drifting off - which can be almost impossible if you’re too hot!
+That’s because our basal body temperature needs to be slightly lower before drifting off - which can feel almost impossible if you’re too hot!

-Lisa Artis at The Sleep Council once said: “Hot weather can be a nuisance when it comes to bedtime, and while we may celebrate the warmth of the sun and the longer, brighter days, heat can cause havoc when it comes to catching the Zzzs.”
+Lisa Artis at The Sleep Council once said: “Hot weather can be a nuisance when it comes to bedtime, and while we may celebrate the warmth of the sun and the longer, brighter days, heat can cause havoc when it comes to catching those Zzzs.”

 How much sleep do we need?